proj-lumi/SweetHavenCakesAndPastries/README.md

 ---

-## Problem
+## Why a bakery?

-Small bakeries track inventory, customers, and daily sales the old way — on paper or in disjoint notes.
-Pricing varies per product, stock goes uncounted until it runs out, and no one can say at a glance whether the day's sales actually covered the cost of ingredients.
+A class project isn't a product — it's an exercise.
+The aim of CCS 5 was to learn how to build an application *around* a database, so we picked a domain where the data model is easy to see: a bakery's day-to-day recordkeeping.
+It's simple enough to reason about — products, customers, suppliers, sales, and purchases — yet rich enough to practice real database work: related tables, full CRUD on every entity, and aggregate queries that span them.

 ## Solution

-A single desktop app where everything is connected through the database:
+The result is a Windows desktop app where every screen reads and writes through the same MySQL database:

 - **Dashboard** — live counts for every module plus computed totals: revenue from sales (`quantity × selling price`) and spend from purchases (`quantity × cost`), all summed in SQL
 - **Products** — inventory with cost, selling price, and stock, linked to their suppliers